jmagsajo/basic-laravel-docker/README.md

 # basic-laravel-docker

-Command to run the application
+##Command to run the application

-docker-compose build && docker-compose up -d
+  -docker-compose build && docker-compose up -d

 if you encounter an error "invalid permission to open file in storage/framework" folder